lucasvazq/cushead/.github/ISSUE_TEMPLATE/bug_report.md

 ## Output

 ### Actual output
-[//]: # (Attach files or provide description of the output (except the console logs) or code with titles separated in block )
+[//]: # (Attach files or provide description of the output, except for the console logs, or code with titles separated in block)

 ### Expected output
 [//]: # (Expected behavior)